kiringodhwani/CS160-Algorithms-at-Tufts/README.md

 **Assignment:**
 **1. Dynamic Programming:** Implement a solution to the below dynamic programming problem.
 First implement a solution using a top-down approach (making recursive calls and storing “memos”), and then implement a solution using the bottom-up method (filling in a table with a for-loop instead of recursive calls).
   - There is a dragon with exactly n health.
-Your task is to find the minimum number of magical stones needed to inflict exactly n damage, as to not tire our adventurer.
+Find the minimum number of magical stones needed to inflict exactly n damage, as to not tire our adventurer.
 Stones are each associated with a fixed amount of damage it inflicts, and you are able to select a stone as many times as you want.
 The stone damages are given to you in an array.
 You can assume there always exists a set of stones that can kill the dragon.
   - In the first section of my program, you can find both the top-down and bottom-up approaches for solving this problem.